 A nice pair of winter running gloves helps keep your hands toasty warm in frigid temps.
 A glove’s temperature rating tells you which pair is recommended to be worn in a certain climate.
 However, it serves only as a guideline but not a definite guarantee.

-Keep in mind, running gloves are designed for aerobic use, so their temperature ratings are given with a moderate activity level in mind.
+Keep in mind, running gloves and mittens are designed for aerobic use, so their temperature ratings are given with a moderate activity level in mind.
 Running gloves are typically designed to be thinner and more lightweight than ski gloves because your body temperature will increase naturally as you run, requiring less insulation.
 Everyone has a different level of tolerance for cold.
 Non-active users or those with Reynaud's may want to choose a glove rated for temperatures lower than they would normally face in their local climate.
 Reynaud's is a medical condition characterized by the severe restriction of one's blood vessels due to cold.
 It causes numbness from the poor circulation.

 To give you an idea of what we’re talking about, here are the different temperature ratings of cold-weather running gloves: